Blasted, Lyric Hammersmith

 Sean Holmes’s production, designed by Paul Wills, is psychologically convincing, but much too meticulous.
 Everything takes time, emphasising the everyday reality of Ian and Cate’s lives, so the pouring of a drink takes ages, a bath or a shower lasts for ever, picking up a towel is a minor odyssey.
 Despite this, the second half’s metaphorical landscape of total war, as Ian ends up buried in the ruins, retains its capacity to disturb, to discomfort, and to stifle the laugh in the back of your throat.

 While the play is a classic account of masculinity in crisis, especially powerful is Kane’s vision of a country torn apart by civil war.
 The xenophobic feelings embodied by Ian, against which Cate’s good nature is as ineffective as a teddy bear thrown at a tank, pulse and throb through the play, ugly, familiar, unreformable.
 If anything, in the wake of all the Middle Eastern conflicts that have developed since the play’s first outing, this strand is more relevant than ever.

 Danny Webb stresses Ian’s Yorkshire whine, and veers from bewildered astonishment at his own boozing and smoking to brutish masculine posturing, often waving his gun around to make his point.
 As Cate, Lydia Wilson starts off as a thumb-sucking waif and grows into a ragged, wounded angel of mercy.
-When she connects to her anger, the stage fireworks leap across the stage.
-As the lumbering Soldier, Aidan Kelly is gruff, dangerous, his soft side varnished with his experiences of genocide.
+When she connects to her anger, fireworks leap across the stage.
+The emotion lights up the action.
+As the lumbering Soldier, Aidan Kelly is gruff, dangerous, his soft side varnished over by his experiences of genocide.
 Although on the slow side, this production brings out the play’s humour and its sexual politics.
 But Blasted remains a tough watch.